oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 information has been omitted from the set of property tables illustrated here).
-Each property table is preceeded by the comment on the type definition that created that table (e.g., the University Record type has the comment "A place of learning")
+Each property table is preceeded by the comment on the type definition that created that table (e.g., the University Record type has the comment "A place of learning").
+Those comments are set in italics in this example for clarity.

 ###### Figure 3-10 -- Simple University Example JADN (table format)

-A place of learning
+*A place of learning*

 **Type: University (Record)**